Sujal8860/Maximizing-revenue-for-taxi-drivers/README.md

 ## Overview

-This project leverages NYC taxi trip data to understand how payment methods impact fare amounts and ultimately driver revenue.
+This project leverages NYC taxi trip data to understand how payment methods impact fare amounts and, ultimately, driver revenue.
 By conducting an in-depth exploratory data analysis (EDA), hypothesis testing, and regression modeling, the study extracts actionable insights that can help taxi companies optimize their operations.

 ## Problem Statement